Yoszimitsu/AI-on-Microsoft-Azure/Bot/HolyGo/HolyGo-README.md

 - help
 - cancel

-Next step is implementation business logic new dialogs.
+Next step is implementation the dialogs.

 **LUIS**

 Below picture presents creating intents and entity from LUIS service for SearchFlight.
-HolyGo bot has entities of type machine learning what means that LUIS service uses AI to learn from defined utterance to suit user phases to proper Intents.
+HolyGo bot has entities of type machine learning what means that LUIS service uses AI to learn from defined utterance to match user phases to proper Intents.

 ![](../resources/HolyGo_FlightSearch.png)

-In LUIS service is defined 3 entities:
+3 entities defined in LUIS service:

 ![](../resources/HolyGo_Entities.png)

-**FlightDetalis.Score >= 0.7** condition means that trigger is actd only if top-scoring intent is on user-defined level.
+**FlightDetalis.Score >= 0.7** condition means that trigger is pulled only if top-scoring intent gains user-defined level.

 **Dialog flightSearch**